JayO-1/system-design-101/README.md

 MapReduce is a batch processing framework that was designed to run on distributed file systems like _Hadoop_, so it is optimised for fault tolerance.

+All computation happens on the same nodes that data is stored on, MapReduce simply being a process that is run on top of these nodes.

 Map Reduce relies on two key function types: _Mappers_ and _Reducers_.

 A Mapper takes some input data structure, and converts it into a key: value pair.